char0n/vladimirgorej.com/_posts/2017-01-04-composing-lenses-in-ramda.md

 console.assert(view(prop1Lens, complexObject) === 1);
 {% endhighlight %}

 As you can see, lenses are a pretty powerful concept.
-But as you went through the code, it seems that you are constrained to creating very specific lenses for very specific use-cases.
+But as you went through the code, it seems that you are constrained to creating particular lenses for particular use-cases.
 But that is a wrong assumption, as I found out myself.
 What I am about to show you is not documented even in Ramda documentation or its recipes.

+Lenses are basically just ordinary functions, and as a regular function, they can be composed.
 Lenses themselves are **compo-sable**.
+I call them **combined lenses**.
+Here is the code snipped that is self-explanatory.

 Lenses are basically just ordinary functions, and as an ordinary function, they can be composed.
+Lenses themselves are **compo-sable**.
 I call them **combined lenses**.
 Here is the code snipped that is self-explanatory.

 {% highlight js linenos %}
 import { lensPath, compose, view } from 'ramda';